 Gorton was educated at the Headford Preparatory School of Sydney Church of England Grammar (‘Shore’) School, then Geelong Grammar School.
 He finished his education at Oxford University in the UK.

 After graduating from Oxford he returned to Australia to manage his father’s orchard at Kerang, Victoria.
 He married Bettina Brown in 1935, and they had three children.

 Gorton enlisted in the Royal Australian Air Force (RAAF) on 8 November 1940, and trained as a fighter pilot.
 He served in the UK, Singapore, Darwin and Milne Bay (Papua).
-He was severely wounded in a plane crash and was given reconstructive surgery, and was discharged from the RAAF on 5 December 1944 with the rank of Flight Lieutenant.
+He was severely wounded in a plane crash and was given reconstructive surgery.
+He was discharged from the RAAF on 5 December 1944 with the rank of Flight Lieutenant.

 Gorton entered local government after resuming management of the family property at Kerang.
 He was a member of Kerang Shire Council from 1946–1952, and president from 1949–1950.
 He joined the Country Party but later switched to the Liberal Party.
 In June 1949 he was narrowly defeated for election to the Victorian Legislative Council.

-Gorton successfully stood as Senate candidate for Victoria at the general election in December 1949.
-He retained his Senate seat through the next four Senate elections: 1951, 1953, 1958 and 1964.
+Gorton successfully stood as senate candidate for Victoria at the general election in December 1949.
+He retained his senate seat through the next four elections: 1951, 1953, 1958 and 1964.

 Prime Minister John Gorton